-33. All earthworks on site shall be supervised and monitored by SQEPs in accordance with the Erosion and Sediment Control Monitoring Plan provided in Appendix B of the Southern Skies Environmental Erosion and Sediment Control Assessment Report.
+33. All earthworks on site shall be supervised and monitored by SQEPs suitably qualified and experienced professionals in accordance with the Erosion and Sediment Control Monitoring Plan provided in Appendix B - Erosion and Sediment Control Monitoring Plan in of the Southern Skies Environmental Erosion and Sediment Control Assessment Report Maitahi Village.